 These aren’t things measured in test results, but the overall ability of most of our students improved with the drama in the classroom.
 We had such an enjoyable year that we’ve made it our mission to talk to any teacher that will listen to include drama in their classrooms.
 We started a drama club in our school and had to start a second group because there were so many students who wanted to be involved.

 What are your thoughts?
 Would you consider adding a little drama to your classroom?
+Join the fun!
 Leave us your thoughts or questions in the comments below.